 While there is far more to Orlando than Disney World, this is also true of Orlando in general.
 Really the whole Orlando area is a pretty dull uninspiring swamp if you strip back the tourist trappings.
-Florida is a vast, diverse and incredibly beautiful State with tons to see and do besides the theme parks and tourist traps.
+Florida is a vast, diverse, and incredibly beautiful State with tons to see and do besides the theme parks and tourist traps.

 We strongly advise getting out and seeing a lot more of what the state has to offer.
 Either with a road trip or a multi-center trip.
-There really is something for everyone from perfect beaches, thriving metropolis to remote wilderness teeming with wildlife!
+There really is something for everyone from perfect beaches, thriving metropolises to remote wilderness teeming with wildlife!

 Miami is a city like no other and a must-visit location.
 Perfect for a multi-base trip the tropical beach life of south beach is to die for.
 It’s no wonder this area has become the home of many A-list Celebs.
 While it is a very expensive place to visit it really has to be on your list to visit before you die.
 There is really no place like Miami!

 The Everglades is a gigantic swap and flooded grassland at the southern tip of Florida.
 Exploring these vast expanses is best done by Airboat and instantly conjures up iconic images of the state and these ungainly craft waft over the shallow waters.
-The National Park works wonder for protecting the vast amount of plants and animals that make up the region and means Gator sightings are very frequent.
+The National Park works wonders for protecting the vast amount of plants and animals that make up the region and means Gator sightings are very frequent.

 The Beaches of the Mexico Gulf and Sarasota are some of the finest in the world.
 The ultra-soft White Powder beaches feel more like snow than sand and are lapped by the clear warm Caribbean seas.
 This is a much more relaxed and chilled area of the state and can provide the perfect break from the crazy world of Walt Disney!

 The Keys are a truly unique locale and one everyone must see once in their lives.
 This band of Small islands stretches out into the azure blue Gulf of Mexico nearly as far as Cuba.
-It’s a really laid back tropical paradise where you are never more than a few hundred meters from the water.
+It’s a really laid-back tropical paradise where you are never more than a few hundred meters from the water.
 The US highway one that connects the keys to the Mainland is one of the MUST drive roads anywhere in the world!

 Fifty years ago before Disney, Miami and Key West received all of the glory from adoring tourists in the sunshine state.
 The tables have now turned, as Orlando ushers in 70 million of the 120 million tourists that visit Florida each year.
 If you are one of these visitors, save some money by getting a Go Orlando Pass, which offers a diversity of attractions for tourists at a discounted rate.
 You choose which places to go based on your interests, and more than half of the attractions on our list are included, along with more than 20 other options.